juliaolivieri/COMP_162_2024/lecture15/classwork15.md

 1. Filter to only rows for which the `bill_length_mm` is less than 40 but the `bill_depth_mm` is greater than 20.
 1. What is the length of the longest bill of an Adelie penguin?
 1. Of the Gentoo penguins, how many are male and how many are female?
-1. Translate this R script to a python script (so, create a jupyter notebook that performs this same analysis): https://juliaolivieri.github.io/
+1. Continue translating this R script into a python script (so, create a jupyter notebook that performs this same analysis): https://juliaolivieri.github.io/
 1. For any of these commands, do you prefer the syntax or output from R rather than Python, or vice versa?

 ### Plotting